 The timeline is based on the magnitude of the complaint.
 If the entire website needs to be overhauled, then the timeline could be as long as 18 months.
 It would be shorter if there are just sections of the website that need to be fixed.
 The timeline is adjusted differently per complaint.

 What happens if the school does nothing?

-By receiving funding from the federal government, your school or district is agreeing to obey the federal civil rights laws.
+In the ADA laws for websites, receiving funding from the federal government, means that your school or district is agreeing to obey the federal civil rights laws.
 If your school chooses to do nothing about website accessibility, then the Office of Civil Rights will rule that federal funding should be removed.
 I asked how many schools have lost funding from not fixing their website, and the answer was none.
 All schools who have received an OCR letter have cooperated to make their website ADA accessible.

 How can your school avoid receiving an OCR letter?

 It’s safe to say every school is one OCR letter away from being completely in the weeds.
 Schools can make sure they are partnered with a website company that provides built-in tools for maintaining accessibility.
 These would include:

 Don’t let your website contributors decide if they are going to add Alt text; make it a setting so they have to add it before publishing a page.

 This should include photos added to online forms to make them ADA accessible.

 A tool that automatically generates captions on uploaded videos.
 Make sure you are able to edit the captions.
 It’s a bonus if a transcript is also provided.
 (This also helps with SEO!)

 A recommended color palette for accessibility with color contrast helps web admins have some creativity on the page while still being accessible.